Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WjVP7rOR38M.md

 ### Transcript

-> trailer for the trucks i don't think that will happen whatsoever like the trucks is such a mess right now the like vehicles in games in general is so much more like it's so much work
+> trailer for the trucks I don't think that will happen whatsoever like the trucks is such a mess right now the like vehicles in games in general is so much more like it's so much work